greyneuron/COMP_0158_MSC_PROJECT/readme.txt

 ------------------------------------------------------------------
 			 Data Load - Creating Corpus
 ------------------------------------------------------------------
+code/corpus/create_corpus.py

-THis uses uniref100_e_tokens_20240808_ALL_COMBINED.dat to create a sentence per protein.
+This uses uniref100_e_tokens_20240808_ALL_COMBINED.dat to create a sentence per protein.
 This means:
 - Remiving overlaps
 - Removing lines with no pfam entries
 - Removing lines with no entries at all